ColbergMontanaStateUniversity/mlh-amt2025/radiosondes/README.md

 # Radiosonde MLH Diagnostics

-This repository contains MATLAB code for retrieving the mixed layer height (MLH) from radiosonde data using the parcel method and bulk Richardson number method.
+This folder contains MATLAB code for retrieving the mixed layer height (MLH) from radiosonde data using the parcel method and bulk Richardson number method.

 ## Requirements